Fishnfly/fishnfly.github.io/_posts/2026-02-22-jordan-egypt-field-notes.md

 Cliffside tombs and colonnades.
 **Overnight:** Nile Cruise

+Where the earth folds its stories inward.
+The Valley is not silent — it murmurs under the weight of centuries.
+These cliffs are ribs; the tombs are arteries through which time once flowed.
+Osiris waits beneath the limestone, patient, unhurried, teaching the dead how to rise again.
+You walk here not as a visitor but as a brief flicker inside eternity’s lung.

+Where ambition meets the cliff face.
+Hatshepsut’s mortuary temple is a repetition of terraces and resolve, carved as if she were convincing the mountain to speak her name.
+Here, the desert listens.
+Each colonnade is an argument for legitimacy, each ramp a declaration of ascent.
+Her myth: a woman who borrowed the falcon’s feathers and dared to fly.

 ---

 **Day 12 · Edfu → Kom Ombo**
 Temples dedicated to Horus and Sobek.
 **Overnight:** Nile Cruise

+Where the falcon’s shadow sharpens.
+At Edfu, Horus keeps watch — a god forever mid-flight, wings tensed against the memory of Set.
+The walls still echo with their celestial court cases, their long contest over who shapes the world.
+Walk slowly: this is a place where justice once had talons.
+Every carving is a verdict written in stone.

+Where balance has two faces.
+Kom Ombo is a temple divided — one half for Horus, one half for Sobek, the crocodile lord of deep waters.
+Here the Nile learns negotiation: danger and protection, night and day, chaos and clarity.
+Stand in the center and feel the tug between the two gods.
+This is Egypt’s pulse — equilibrium with teeth.

 ---